 - homozygous familial hypercholesterolemia

-In 1973, Joseph Goldstein and Michael Brown identified and characterized a cell membrane protein they called the LDL receptor and the mutations in the gene that interfered with its function.
-A normally functioning receptor lowers the blood levels of LDL cholesterol by taking up the particles (lipoproteins) that carry the bad cholesterol.
-A mutation in one of the genes caused a decrease either in the number or function of the receptors, resulting in the extreme LDL cholesterol elevations of FH.
+In 1973, Joseph Goldstein and Michael Brown identified and characterized a cell membrane protein they called the LDL receptor and the mutations in the low-density lipoprotein receptor gene (LDLR) that interfered with its function.
+Normally functioning receptors lower the blood levels of LDL-C by taking up the lipoproteins that carry LDL-C in the liver.
+Mutations in this gene cause a decrease either in the number or function of the receptors, resulting in the extreme LDL-C elevations seen in FH.
 Goldstein and Brown became the first investigators to identify a mutation that caused a metabolic disorder when only a single abnormal gene was present.
 In 1985 they won the Nobel Prize in Medicine for this work.
-Since that time, other genes have been identified that cause severe hypercholesterolemia.
+Their pioneering work and the subsequent studies of LDL-C metabolism in FH patients greatly contributed to our knowledge about the link between cholesterol and heart disease and led to the development of numerous therapeutic agents that benefit a very large number of individuals with high cholesterol.
+Since that time, other genes causing FH such as the apolipoprotein B-100 gene (APOB) and the proprotein convertase subtilisin/kexin type 9 gene (PCSK9) have been identified (see below).

-- Peripheral vascular disease (arteries supplying the limbs, predominantly the legs) may cause pain when walking that is relieved by rest (claudication) and at its most severe, pain at rest that can result in amputation of the affect area (toe, leg).
+Peripheral vascular disease is due to cholesterol build-up in the arteries supplying the legs which may cause pain when walking that is relieved by rest (claudication) and at its most severe, pain at rest that can result in amputation of the affected limb.

 Conditions Other Than Vascular